 ACRA is Singapore’s Accounting and Corporate Regulatory Authority.
 Singapore’s Company’s Act requires that every company incorporated within Singapore must submit annual returns to the Authority so that it can make sure that all of its records are up to date.

 This filing will include the date of the company’s AGM and, if applicable, financial statements.
 A listed company must turn in these documents within 5 months from the end of the company’ FYE.
 A non-listed company on the other hand has a maximum of 7 months from their company’s FYE to comply with the regulation.
+The company will also need to file AR within 30 days after holding an AGM.

 It is possible, of course, to file returns late, but the company must first apply for permission to do so.